shuffyiosys/rph-tools/docs/quick-guide.md

 1. To use it, make sure "Enable Pings" is toggled ON
 1. If you wish to have a browser use a pop-up notification, you can set it to ON
 1. Enter the words you want to use as triggers.
 Separate them by comma, but with no space between them. e.g., ```Alice,Bob,Charlie``` instead of ```Alice, Bob, Charlie```
 1. Set the URL where the audio file is.
-It must be a .wav, .mp3, or .ogg.
 1. Enter an HTML compliant color code for the text color.
 There's no restriction.
 1. Enter an HTML compliant color code for the highlight color.
 There's no restriction.
 1. Add matching options to taste.
 "Exact Match" will only match whole words (e.g., "Mel" only pings on "Mel" and not "Melody").
 Case sensitive will take into account using uppercase letters or not (e.g., "Mel" only pings on "Mel" and not "mel")